Alimony tax deduction eliminated

 By the language of the new law, the alimony tax deduction will cease to exist for alimony (or spousal support or maintenance) for awards entered after the end of 2018.
 The result is that there is a year period for states to figure out what, if any, changes they will make to their alimony/maintenance laws.
 This new legislation does not alter prior maintenance awards that specifically allowed for alimony to be deductible.

 It might be that some states will make changes to the alimony/maintenance laws and formulas given this new tax bill.
-But nobody really knows for sure whether this will happen or not.
+But nobody knows for sure whether this will happen or not.
 Nonetheless, the impact on how divorce matters are negotiated could be significant.

 The reality is that starting in 2019, payor spouses will no longer be able to deduct alimony/maintenance payments on their taxes.
-The receiving spouse will in turn receive their alimony/maintenance payments tax free.
+The receiving spouse will in turn receive their alimony/maintenance payments tax-free.

 This will, in the opinion of many, result in a greater financial state for those receiving alimony/spousal maintenance.
 Many also opine that payor spouses will be less willing to pay alimony/spousal maintenance through settlement.
 Instead, they will opt to try their divorce (versus settling it) because they no longer will receive a tax break.

-Some also theorize that family court judges might be less inclined to enter large alimony/spousal maintenance awards when the payor spouse cannot deduct it on their taxes.
+Some also theorize that family court judges might be less inclined to enter large alimony/spousal maintenance awards when the payor spouse cannot deduct it from their taxes.
 Yet, this is all conjecture at this point.
 In the end, it will be interesting to see how this impacts divorce cases in 2019 and beyond.
 There certainly will be an impact.

 If you are involved in a divorce where spousal maintenance is an issue, you can call 855-805-0595 or contact us online.